shiro-z117/TCSS460-Group7-FrontEnd-v2/README.md

 ### Patrick

 ### Linda Miao
+- Collaboration with team members (B and Coco) is crucial for page development
+- Keeping the latest branch updated is essential for project progress

 ### Shiannel
 - Navigating through the whole template code was a lot, but we managed